it-at-m/refarch-templates/docs/organize.md

 For new contributors who create their first issue, open their first PR, or merge their first PR, we use a welcome bot to appreciate their contributions.
-The configuration for the bot is inside `.github/config.yml` and can be modified if need
+The configuration for the bot is inside `.github/config.yml` and can be modified if needed.

 The bot is not enabled by default for new projects.
 To enable it, you need to go to the [GitHub site](https://probot.github.io/apps/welcome/) and press